Nilongg/Pynancer/README.md

     - allow_trading: true, if you want the bot to make trades
     - maxusdt: The max "usdt" to use on trades.
-    - Note that the bot will use your whole portfolio, so i suggest you make a separate portfolio for the bot
+    - Note that the bot will use your whole portfolio, so i suggest you make a seperate sub account for the bot
 - Configure config_adv.json (for the AI trading)
     - Coming soon...
 - Run the bot by using python3 main.py (in the root)